Fady-Esam/fruits-app/README.md

 - 🔄 Updates and improvements coming soon
 - 🔧 API integration in testing phase

----
-## 🔄 Note

-❗ *This README will be updated as the project progresses.*
+⏳ *This README will be updated as the project progresses.*

 ---

 ## ✨ Features (Implemented)